 I’m so glad I did what I did.
-The hills were really big coming out of Big Salmon River but the views were the best of the entire Fundy Trail Parkway.
+The hills were really big coming out of Big Salmon River but the views were the best of the entire parkway.

-The Fundy Trail is very popular with families.
+The trail is very popular with families.
 With so many viewpoints and side trails you could easily spend a half day here.

 Interestingly you used to be able to make a night of it at the Hearst Lodge (of Hearst publishing fame).
 Check periodically to see if the place reopens.

-If you make it as far as Saint John or Moncton then I highly recommend getting a taste of the Bay of Fundy Coast by driving or biking the Fundy Trail Parkway.
+If you make it as far as Saint John or Moncton then I highly recommend getting a taste of the Bay of Fundy Coast by driving or biking the parkway.
 Go on a sunny day if at all possible when the views will be at their best.